shazz/shazz.github.io/content/blog/vaccines/fuzionviruskiller/fuzionviruskiller.md

 ## Conclusion

-The Fuzion Virus Killer III is a good hybrid vaccine, not going in depth on both sides but good enough to protect against some early generation viruses (not encoded)
+The Fuzion Virus Killer III is a good hybrid vaccine, not going in depth on both sides but good enough to protect against most early generation viruses (not encoded).

-A well deserved 8/10.
+A good 7/10.